Recommended family holidays in Kissimmee

 Trafalgar Village Resort Homes

-Located just a short drive from Walt Disney World, Universal Studios and SeaWorld, Trafalgar Village Resort hosts an ideal blend of well-appointed vacation homes and desirable community amenities.
+Located just a short drive from Walt Disney World and Universal Studios, Trafalgar Village Resort hosts an ideal blend of well-appointed vacation homes and desirable community amenities.
 Choose from four- or five-bedroom homes, all of which include a private, screened swimming pool, a large kitchen for home-cooked meals, and even a washer/dryer.
 In between all the fun at the parks, lounge on the resort’s manmade beach or snorkel among tropical waters.
 For indoor fun, there are games in the arcade and an onsite movie theatre.

 Paradise Palms Town Home